 Debt accrued just before filing for bankruptcy disappears.

 In many forms of bankruptcy, only old debt is eligible for discharge.
 Going on a spending spree before filing and thinking that the costs will be washed away is not only impractical but it can also be seen as dishonest.
 Bankruptcy courts will not favor people trying to “game the system” in any way.

 Your credit score is ruined by bankruptcy.

 The notion that your credit score is history after filing for bankruptcy probably stems from the fact that most people’s credit scores take a hit during bankruptcy filings.
 However, when bankruptcy is completed, it might go back up on its own.
 If it does not, carefully using credit lines and loans in the future can rebuild credit score.
 There is nothing that can permanently dock your credit score number.

 The bankruptcy Chapter you choose doesn’t matter.

-free consultation to review your options with our team.
+Schedule a free consultation to review your options with our team.